compmaster/cycling-madness/docs/Stages.md

 ## Goals

 1. Manage cyclists and teams on client.
+2. Check functionality of PrimeNG.
-2. Write some unit tests.
+3. Write some unit tests.

 ## Steps

 1. Add add/edit/delete buttons to tables.
-2. Complete services and store data in localStorage.
+2. Complete services for basic CRUD actions.
+3. Create edit forms for cyclists and teams.
-3. Write CRUD unit tests.
+4. Write CRUD unit tests.

 # Stage 3.

+## Goals

+1. Server-side application with Spring and Java 8.
+2. Cyclists and teams stored in database.

+## Steps

+1. Create basic Java 8 application with Spring and Maven.
+2. Create controllers, services, DAO and DTO classes.
+3. Modify Angular services to load data from server.

 # Further plans